Pawn on the 6th rank

 Key squares

+A key square is a square that, if occupied by the stronger side's king, guarantees that the pawn can promote successfully.
 The key squares depend on the rank of the pawn.
-In this level, we are looking at a pawn on the 6th rank.
-The key squares are illustrated in the diagram below:
+In this level, we study pawns on the 6th rank.
+The key squares are shown in the diagram below:

-If in this position, it is White's turn to move, White cannot win.
-For example: 1.e7+ Ke8 2.Ke6 is stalemate.
-White cannot make any progress, for example: 1.Ke5 Ke7 2.Kd5 Ke8 3.Kd6 Kd8!
+If it is White’s turn to move, the position is a draw.
+For example: 1.e7+ Ke8 2.Ke6 leads to stalemate.
+Or: 1.Ke5 Ke7 2.Kd5 Ke8 3.Kd6 Kd8! — White cannot make progress.

-However, if it is Black's turn to move, White wins with 1...Ke8 2.e7!
-Kd7 3.Kf7!, reaching the key square.
-The pawn can promote on the next move.
+However, if it is Black’s turn, White wins: 1...Ke8 2.e7!
+Kd7 3.Kf7! — White reaches a key square, and the pawn will promote next move.

 Zugzwang